knowthen/elm/README.md

 This repo is the source companion to the following course on Learning Elmlang: http://courses.knowthen.com/courses/elm-for-beginners

-This course teaches beginners how to write frontend web apps using the awesome functional programming language: Elmlang
+This course teaches beginners how to write frontend web apps using the awesome functional programming language: [Elmlang](http://elm-lang.org/)

+## Updated for Elm 0.18

 #### Why you should take this course?